Saianeesh2003/pdf-chat-assistant/README.md

 ## 🌐 Deployment

-This app is deployed on [Streamlit Cloud](https://streamlit.io/cloud).
+This app is deployed using  [Streamlit Cloud](https://streamlit.io/cloud).
 To deploy your own:

 1. Push your code to GitHub
 2. Go to [share.streamlit.io](https://share.streamlit.io)